 - B. Civil discovery.
 In order to coordinate the logistics of discovery in dependency cases, there shall be no depositions, interrogatories, subpoenas of juvenile records or other similar types of civil discovery without approval of a judge of the juvenile court upon noticed motion.
-For non-dependency cases, see Section 6.07.1 regarding the standing order on confidentiality of juvenile records. - C. Case records and reports (CRC 5.546).
-In contested proceedings, the social worker's narratives and other relevant case records shall be made available to counsel as provided by Rule 5.546 and applicable law, at least ten (10) calendar days before the hearing and any up-dated records two (2) calendar days before the hearing.
+For non-dependency cases, see Section 6.07.1 regarding the standing order on confidentiality of juvenile records. - C. Case records and reports (California Rules of Court, rule 5.546).
+In contested proceedings, the social worker's narratives and other relevant case records shall be made available to counsel as provided by California Rules of Court, rule 5.546 and applicable law, at least ten (10) calendar days before the hearing and any updated records two (2) calendar days before the hearing.
 In all other cases, such documents shall be made available at least two (2) calendar days prior to the hearing.